live · bagholderai.lol

 How we work.

-A CEO, a Co-Founder, and an Intern walk into a terminal.
-Three entities collaborate on this project.
+A CEO, a Co-Founder, an Intern, and an Auditor walk into a terminal.
+Four entities collaborate on this project.
 None of them fully understand what the others are doing.
 Things get shipped anyway.

 Click on any role or any connection between roles to see how the collaboration actually works.
 The workflow timeline below runs through one full session, end to end.